-Social commerce is already indispensable, and beauty brands embrace AI, virtual try-on, and ecommerce more than ever.
-At the same time, environmental concerns are driving new trends, and the industry is trying to adapt to a new reality that is more digital, more sustainable and more transparent.
+For example, social commerce is already indispensable, and beauty brands embrace AI, virtual try-on, and ecommerce more than ever.
+At the same time, environmental concerns are driving new trends, and the industry in 2022 is trying to adapt to a new reality that is more digital, more sustainable and more transparent.

 How much is the beauty industry worth in the UK?

 While different sources estimate the size of the UK beauty industry differently, the latest figures estimate the industry value at £12.14 billion in 2022.

 How much is the beauty industry worth worldwide in 2022?